duzymaju/scout-units-list/readme.txt

 == Changelog ==

-= 0.1 =
-The first version of plugin.

-= 0.2 =
-Add migrations.
-Integrate with orders added into database as posts (configurable post category).
-Add versioning of units and persons.

-= 0.3 =
+= 0.7 =
-Improve shortcodes for units/persons.
-Add API.
+Add a shortcode which implements a map with selected units marked on it.

-= 0.4 =
+= 0.6 =
-Add multiple order categories.
+Move responsibilities from user to position.

 = 0.5 =
 Upgrade shortcodes and persons.
 Add persons sorting.
 Add possibility to show structure from external source.
 Add custom user photos.

+= 0.4 =
+Add multiple order categories.

+= 0.3 =
+Improve shortcodes for units/persons.
+Add API.

+= 0.2 =
+Add migrations.
+Integrate with orders added into database as posts (configurable post category).
+Add versioning of units and persons.

-= 0.6 =
+= 0.1 =
-Move responsibilities from user to position.
+The first version of plugin.